Clarity-Digital-Twin/nedc-bench/docs/algorithms/ira.md

 This fix aligns the multi-class kappa formula exactly with NEDC; see docs/archive/bugs/IRA_KAPPA_FIX.md.

+### Troubleshooting & History

+- **Default parameters** — As part of the 2025-10-10 beta configuration work, the scorer adopts the TOML defaults (`epoch_duration=0.25`, `null_class="bckg"`).
+Earlier revisions exposed `1.0`/`"null"` defaults, so double-check custom callers and update them if needed.
+- **Parity tolerances** — The tiny kappa delta that triggered the historical bug report is now covered by regression tests in `tests/validation/test_integration_parity.py`.
+Any deviation beyond rounding noise should be treated as a regression.
+- **Event vs label mode** — Keep both code paths aligned.
+Divergence caused the mismatch captured in the archived reports; the shared augmentation and sampling helpers prevent that drift.

 ## Performance Characteristics

 - **Time Complexity**: O(n × e) for sampling, O(L²) for kappa